CHRIS MOORE: Good luck to all the state-bound athletes - Port Arthur News

 Port Arthur isn’t the only athletic program that will have a representative at a state competition.

-Nederland junior Megan Do will compete for the Bulldogs in the girls singles tennis tournament.
+Nederland junior Megan Do will compete for the Bulldogs in the singles tennis tournament.

-In Sabine Pass, Travis Mistry placed first in the boys singles at the regional meet to qualify for state.
-His sister Hazel Mistry placed third and was named an alternate.
+In Sabine Pass, Travis Mistry placed first in singles at the regional meet to qualify for state.
+His sister, Hazel Mistry, placed third and was named an alternate.

 Sabine Pass tennis coach Zachary Defrancis said the team had 10 students advance to regionals for the first time in school history.

 Going to state is no small feat.
-To be able to say that you were one of the only athletes at the top of your sport in your class in the state of Texas is pretty cool.
+To be able to say you were one of the only athletes at the top of your sport in your class in the state of Texas is pretty cool.
 There also isn’t any shame in losing.
 If you need proof, look no further than Port Arthur’s own Bun B. He famously tells a story about being a power lifter and making it to the state meet only to run into Silsbee’s own Mark Henry, who has the nickname of The World’s Strongest Man and quite the resume to back up that claim.

 Not much shame in losing in a weight lifting competition to the world’s strongest man.